Multiracial Americans: Political history

 Despite a long history of miscegenation within the U.S. political territory and American continental landscape, advocacy for a unique social race classification to recognize direct, or recent, multiracial parentage did not begin until the 1970s.
 After the Civil Rights Era and rapid integration of African-Americans into predominately European-American institutions and residential communities, it became more socially acceptable for White-identified women to date, marry and procreate children fathered by non-White men.
-This trend evolved a political push that offspring of interracial unions fully inherit the social race classifications of both parents, regardless of the racial classification of the maternal parent.
+This trend evolved a political push that offspring of interracial unions fully inherit the racial classifications of both parents, regardless of the racial classification of the maternal parent.
 This advocacy countered what had been practiced in the United States since the early 1800s where a newborn's racial classification defaulted to that of their mother, which was by a variety of classifications differing from state to state over the past two centuries.
 In some states 3/4ths African ancestry determined African identity, in some it was more qualified, or less.

 The hypodescent or one-drop rule, meaning one African ancestor identified as black was adopted by Virginia in 1924.
 This one-drop rule was not adopted as law by South Carolina, Louisiana and other states where Creole were or had been slaveowners.
 White supremacist in effect practicing the one-drop rule during chattel slavery, the rule delegated the racial classification of offspring produced by White male slave masters and female slaves to be slaves, failing to acknowledge the male parentage.
-Similarly laws were passed punishing free people of mixed heritage, the same as free black men and women, denying their basic rights.
+Similarly laws were passed punishing free people of mixed heritage in ways similar to restrictions placed on Black people, denying their basic rights.
 Voting, for example, which free blacks could and did do under French rule, were denied after the Louisiana Purchase in 1803 within a few years time.
 About ten percent of the slave population, according to observers, looked to be white, but had known African ancestors.
 After the end of slavery most of these people disappeared into the white population simply by moving.
 Walter White, President of the NAACP in 1920 reported that passing for white from 1880 to 1920 involved about 400,000 descendents of slaves.
 See Helen Catterall, editor, Judicial Cases Concerning American Slavery and the Negro, 5 Volumes, 1935 and A Man Called White, autobiography by Walter White, first President of NAACP.